(DMC199) Hololens Development Course

 -

-Exploratory Classroom Environment: The DMC199 series ran in conjunction with the pre-‐release of the HoloLens technology.
-The hardware, software, and development processes were in a stage of exploration.
-In turn, the students’ educational experience was also partially exploratory in nature.
-Students had to work together to problem solve, apply personal strengths to the project, and build upon preexisting knowledge.
+Exploratory Classroom Environment: The DMC199 series coincided with the pre-release phase of HoloLens, meaning that the hardware, software, and development processes were still in an exploratory stage.
+Consequently, the students’ learning experience was also exploratory.
+They collaborated to solve problems, applied their strengths to the project, and built upon prior knowledge.

-Wellings and Levine (2009) noted that researchers across many prestigious universities, industry leaders, and philanthropies, have concluded that “…the key to engage the 21st century digital generation involves harnessing its passion for media and technology and incorporating it into rigorous, more participatory learning experiences.”
+Levine and Wellings (2009) highlight that leaders across academia, industry, and philanthropy agree that “…the key to engaging the 21st-century digital generation involves harnessing its passion for media and technology and incorporating it into rigorous, more participatory learning experiences.”

 The Evolution of Exploratory Pathways